fjantunen/sev1/index.md

 The ITIL (Information Technology Infrastructure Library) framework provides a classic definition of an incident:

-> "An unplanned interruption to an IT service or reduction in the quality of an IT service."
+> 'An unplanned interruption to an IT service or reduction in the quality of an IT service.'

 This approach is service-focused, reactive, and operational by nature—an incident exists when someone or something detects a problem.